Sampler comparison · 2026

 Decent Sampler

-A free sampler focused on playing beautifully-crafted sample libraries.
+A free sampler focused on playing community-made sample libraries.
 Full keyboard-zone mapping, VST3/AU/CLAP plugin formats, iPad version, and a standalone macOS/Windows app.
 Strong for instrument playback; no MPC-style chopping workflow.

 KITE Sampler

-A modular sampler that runs everywhere producers work — a VST3/CLAP plugin on macOS and Windows, a standalone app on macOS, and a native touch app on iPad and Android tablets.
+A modular sampler that runs everywhere producers work — a VST3/CLAP plugin on macOS and Windows (plus AUv3 on macOS), a standalone app on macOS, and a native touch app on iPad and Android tablets.
 One project file opens in every version.
 Includes full multi-sample mapping, MPC-style chopping, and a patchable modular effect graph with multiple sampler engines.

 Frequently Asked Questions

 There is no single best sampler — each of the options listed here is strong in its own right.
 Kontakt is the desktop standard for scripted sample instruments.
 Koala is the fastest way to sketch ideas on a tablet.
-Decent Sampler is free and plays libraries beautifully.
-KITE is aimed at producers who want one sampler that runs both in their DAW and on their iPad and Android tablets.
+Decent Sampler is free and plays community libraries well.
+KITE Sampler is built for both worlds at once: pro desktop producers working in a DAW, and mobile producers working on iPad or Android — one sampler, one project file, every surface.

-Decent Sampler and KITE both ship an iPad version and a desktop plugin.
-KITE additionally saves one project file that opens identically across the iPad app, the Android app, the macOS standalone, and the VST3/CLAP plugin — no export or conversion step required.
+Decent Sampler and KITE Sampler both ship an iPad version and a desktop plugin.
+KITE Sampler additionally saves one project file that opens identically across the iPad app, the Android app, the macOS standalone, and the desktop plugin — VST3/CLAP on macOS and Windows, AUv3 on macOS — no export or conversion step required.

 Yes.
-Flip Sampler is Android-only.
+Flip Sampler runs on iOS and Android.
 Koala Sampler has an Android version.
-KITE ships a native Android tablet app that shares its session format with the iPad version and the desktop plugin.
+KITE Sampler ships a native Android tablet app that shares its session format with the iPad version and the desktop plugin.

 One project file, every device you work on.
 See how the cross-device session works in the workflow.